-If your search traffic is mostly from mobile Search Result Pages, make sure to optimize your mobile snippet in our snippet preview.
+If your search traffic is mostly from mobile search result pages, make sure to optimize your mobile snippet in our Google preview.

 Conclusion on mobile-first indexing

-Don’t panic about the mobile-first index Google is rolling out.
+Don’t panic about the mobile-first index Google will fully roll out in September 2020.
 If your website has a responsive design, your content will be similar on both desktop and mobile versions.
+Please check if that’s the case.
 If so, the mobile-first indexing will have little consequences for your ranking.

 Do take some time to evaluate the mobile version of your website.
-Check out its mobile parity — are your desktop and mobile site equal?
 Is your design good enough?
 Or could you improve?
 Are the buttons large enough to tap?
 What about your content?
 Could you make your text more readable for a mobile audience?
 Making sure your website has a kick-ass mobile experience is something you need to get started on.
 This will make a difference in your rankings shortly.

 Read on: How to improve your mobile site »